Applying to Graduate and Professional Schools

 Criteria for evaluating programs:

-The MCAT, PCAT, LSAT and GMAT are some examples of standardized tests that may be required for professional programs.
-Check requirements of each school to which you are applying and their deadlines so you can schedule your testing dates and locations accordingly.
-Begin preparing early.
+Check requirements of each school to which you are applying and their deadlines so you can schedule your testing date accordingly.

 When preparing for standardized tests: